So, are your customers stupid?

-When you meet someone new, you make an instant judgement.
+When you meet someone new, you make a snap judgement.

-And pleading and begging are not only unattractive traits between humans, they’re also off-putting when websites try similar ploys (yes, I’m talking about the 27 pop-ups you insist on installing).
+Pleading and begging are unattractive traits in people, they’re also off-putting when websites do the same (yes, I’m talking about the 27 pop-ups you insist on installing).

 Websites don’t have that luxury.

-If you’re not hitting the right tone with your copy and focusing only on the people likely to buy from you, you’re sort of pissing against the wind.
+If you’re not hitting the right tone with the people likely to buy from you, you’re pissing against the wind.